 Chinese VI (Honors)

-Chinese VI (H) continues to build students' vocabulary and upgrade their overall interpersonal, presentational, and interpretive language skills at the high-intermediate level.
+Chinese VI (Honors) continues to build students' vocabulary and upgrade their overall interpersonal, presentational, and interpretive language skills at the high-intermediate level.
 This course continues to examine and discuss social and cultural phenomena and practices in China through topics like managing finances, interviewing for a job, living as foreigners, dealing with accidents, etc. By the end of this course, students can command up to 2,000 frequently used words, in addition to a wide range of formal and idiomatic expressions.
 The course also aims to deepen students' understanding of modern China and Chinese America through films, interviews, current events and field trips.
 Evaluation is based on class participation, homework, quizzes, oral and written tests, projects, presentations, cultural reflections, and other formative and summative assessments.

 This course covers basic material equivalent to that completed in grades 7 and 8 combined.
 By the end of the year, skills in listening, speaking, vocabulary, grammar, and reading are sufficiently developed to enable students to enter second-level courses.
 Grades are determined by several different evaluation methods such as full-period written tests with oral components, daily homework assignments, and oral proficiency in the target language.